VamsiNayunipati/midterm/readme.md

 The _Facade design pattern_ is a structural pattern in software design that provides a simplified interface to a complex subsystem.

     This [code](https://github.com/VamsiNayunipati/midterm/blob/master/app/history/__init__.py) implements the Facade design pattern by providing a simplified interface to the CSV file.
 The History class hides the complexity of managing file paths, handling file I/O operations.
 It provides methods like data_input, fetch_list, fetch_data_frame, and clear that allows users an interface for managing history data, hiding the technical aspects of how it's stored.
+5. **Factory Method Design Pattern:**
+The _Factory Method Design Pattern_ is a creational pattern that provides an interface for creating objects but allows subclasses to decide which class to instantiate.

+    This [code](https://github.com/VamsiNayunipati/midterm/blob/master/app/__init__.py) implements Factory Method Design Pattern where a newly created plugin is dynamically loaded without any further configurations in the function
+     ```def load_plugins(self):```.

 ****
 ### Environment variables: